tipam/pi3d/documentation/ReadMe.rst

 The Panda3D loaderEgg.py and LoaderObj.py modules are written by Paddy Gaunt (Copyright (c) 2013)

-Many Thanks, especially to Paddy Gaunt, Peter de Rivaz, Tom Swirly, Jon Macey and others who have contributed to Pi3D - keep up the good work!
+Many Thanks, especially to Peter de Rivaz, Jon Macey, Richar Urwin, Peter Hess, David Wallin and others who have contributed to Pi3D - keep up the good work!

 **PLEASE READ LICENSING AND COPYRIGHT NOTICES ESPECIALLY IF USING FOR COMMERCIAL PURPOSES**